Why the clients and brands we’ve lost, is a measure of our success.

 Following a minor restructuring and new identity, we helped them introduce their new brand to the North American Market.
-Over the years we helped transition and update marketing material from companies they acquired into their brand tone and voice—ensuring a quick transition to one single company and brand.
+Over the years we helped transition and update product and marketing material from companies they acquired into their brand voice—ensuring a quick transition to one single company and strengthening their brand.
 And we were there when they lost their first SVP of Marketing.
 And when they lost their second.
 We also kept their marketing moving through a dramatic change and transition, when they themselves were acquired.

 This story isn’t unique.
 It’s who we are.
 We’re in it with you for the long-term.